This Salted Caramel Fudge is a smooth & creamy easy caramel fudge with a sea salt topping

-My latest obsession has become ….
-Fudge.
+I made this caramel fudge mainly because fudge is my latest obsession.
 Learning the different ways of making and, oh my, are there a million and one ways to make fudge.
 Why, yes there is!

 It’s super easy to make and very caramelly but that last little addition of sea salt flakes just takes it to a whole other level.
 The best part is when you cut it into those little bite size squares, and then scoff all the off cuts :).
 When I make this fudge, I tend to take all the good bits to the event and then keep all the off cuts in a container in the fridge to pick at for the next week.

 Fudge is a fantastic food gift.
 The first time I made it was for Christmas gifts for friends and family and everyone loved it.
 It’s an “easy” fudge recipe using sweetened condensed milk and white chocolate and doesn’t take a great deal of time either.

 This recipe has been adapted from this recipe!
 Yummy, fudgy, caramelly goodness.